Grilled Salmon Recipe

 As long as you make sure that you clean the grill grates thoroughly after using I think either method works just as well.

-salmon filets on the grill
+salmon filets on grill

 How Do I Know When Salmon Is Done?